canjs/canjs/docs/can-guides/introduction/technical.md

 2. Application assembly clarity - Applications assembled with custom elements are easier to debug and and understand the relationship between the user interface and the code powering it.

-Lets explore these benefits more in the following sections:
+Let’s explore these benefits more in the following sections:

 __Ease of use__